Realizing Hopf Insulators in Dipolar Spin Systems

-While our approach is generic to dipolar interacting spins, for concreteness, we focus on an implementation using ultra-cold polar molecules trapped in a three-dimensional optical lattice (Fig.~\ref{fig: geometry}).
-Working in the deep lattice limit, we utilize the molecules' rotational degree of freedom as our hard-core bosonic excitation.
-These rotational states are governed by the Hamiltonian, $H_{\text{rot}} = \Delta \b{J}^2$, where $\b{J}$ is the angular momentum operator, with eigenstates, $\ket{J,m_J}$~\cite{fn2}.
-While naturally organized into degenerate manifolds, these rotational eigenstates are split by both intrinsic hyperfine interactions and \emph{tunable} extrinsic effects resulting from electric fields, magnetic fields and incident laser light ~\cite{fn3}.
-Crucially, these extrinsic effects (which set the molecules' quantization axis, i.e.~$\hat{z}$ in Fig.~1) enable a direct modulation of the rotational states' energies in both \emph{space} (to distinguish between the $A$ and $B$ sublattices) and \emph{time} (to implement Floquet engineering).
+The basic geometry of the setup we envision is a three-dimensional optical lattice generated using four pairs of counter-propagating beams: two pairs forming the $xy$-lattice and two pairs forming the $A$ and $B$ sub-lattices in the $z$-direction (Fig.~\ref{fig:expt}).
+We assume the molecules completely fill the lattice, and each molecule is well-localized to its site by a deep confining potential.
+Rather than having molecules physically hop between lattice sites, we instead utilize the molecules' rotational degrees of freedom to simulate hard-core bosonic excitations.
+At lowest order, these rotational states are governed by the Hamiltonian $\hat{H}_{\text{rot}} = \Delta \hat{J}^2$, where $\hat{J}$ is the total angular momentum operator with eigenstates $|J,m_J\rangle$.
+The energies of these eigenstates are lifted by intrinsic hyperfine interactions, as well as tunable extrinsic effects resulting from applied electric and magnetic fields and incident laser light.
+These extrinsic effects set the molecules' quantization axes and enable a direct modulation of the rotational energy levels, and hence the two sub-lattices.